NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.CornerPinPlugin.rst

 |pluginIcon|

-*This documentation is for version 1.0 of CornerPin.*
+*This documentation is for version 1.0 of CornerPin (net.sf.openfx.CornerPinPlugin).*

 Description
 -----------